Wedding of Prince William and Catherine Middleton: Honeymoon

-Despite reports that the couple would leave for their honeymoon the day after their wedding, Prince William immediately returned to his work as a search-and-rescue pilot, and the couple did not depart until 9 May, ten days after their wedding.
+There were reports that the couple would leave for their honeymoon the day after their wedding, but it was later reported that on the following day William and Catherine flew to Llwynywermod, Prince Charles's then private Welsh estate.
+William returned to his work as a search-and-rescue pilot, and the couple did not depart for their honeymoon until 9 May, ten days after their wedding.
 The honeymoon destination was initially kept secret; the couple honeymooned for ten days on a secluded villa on a private island in the Seychelles, returning by 21 May.
 The length of the honeymoon was limited by William's RAF duties and the couple's scheduled tour to Canada and the United States later that summer.